christowiz/open-url-in-browser/README.md

 - **Open current tab** in any configured browser
 - **Open N selected tabs** — shown when you highlight multiple tabs with Shift/Cmd+click
 - **Open all tabs** in the current window
-- **Always opens in a new window** — tabs are always opened in a new browser window
+- **Window preference** — choose to open in a new window or the topmost (active) window
+- **Option key toggle** — hold Option while hovering over buttons to preview the opposite action (e.g., "Open current tab in topmost window"), and click while holding Option to use that setting
 - **Close source tabs toggle** — closes the Chrome tabs after a successful open
 - **Recovery banner** — if some tabs fail to open, a banner appears with a Retry button
 - **Settings shortcut** — ⚙ button opens the Options page directly

 ### Options Page

+- **Window preference** — set the default behavior (new window or topmost window)
 - **Verify native host connection** — confirms the Python helper is installed and reachable
 - **Copy install command** — one-click copy of the terminal command to install the native host
 - **Add known browsers** — one-click addition of any of the 10 pre-listed browsers